No, You Don’t Have To “Wear Your Dog Out” Every Day …May 19, 2021 2021-06-04 11:01

 It is an especially bad idea to wait until your dog “peaks” and then to take him outside for some high-adrenaline, extremely physical activity such as playing fetch.
 By doing this you will only perpetuate his state of craving physical exertion and needing it to settle down.
 Being exhausted will become a necessary prerequisite for being calm – the last thing you want.

 Think of activity like pain medications.
 If you ever had a surgery or injury, you know that it is recommended to take pain killers on a schedule and before the pain becomes unbearable.
-The same applies to activity (and by that I do not mean purely physical exertion!
+The same applies to activity (and by that I don’t mean purely physical exertion!
 Nosework for example is just as good or even better of an activity) for dogs:

 By doing this, chances are your dog is never going to “peak so high” in the first place, and is not going to reach that state of buzzing with energy that you can only address with exhausting physical exercise.